hungying/AS-GWAS/README.md

-This folder is for AS-GWAS research
+This project is designed for AS-GWAS project

+Each folder contains script and input file to generate analyses within manuscript.